-The Barbary Fig cactus, Opuntia ficus-indica, can grow to be roughly six feet, all the way up to fifteen or sixteen feet tall.
+The Barbary Fig cactus, Opuntia ficus-indica (not one of the types of ficus despite the name), can grow to be roughly six feet, all the way up to fifteen or sixteen feet tall.
 That’s quite a bit smaller than the Saguaro which can reach 40 feet, but still large enough to dwarf most humans, even among Barbary Figs that don’t reach their full height-potential.

 This cactus is used in medicine for its astringent properties, and skincare as a moisturizer.
 Some people will make infusions with it to drink.
 Some people pass around recipes about how to turn this cactus into a jelly to eat.